 - Every effort will be made to honor requests for players to play with friends or for certain coaches, based upon the number of registrations and the number of requests.
-New players will be added to existing rosters from the previous season, such as to maintain some continuity among the coaches for purposes of teaching basic skills.
+New players will be added to existing rosters from the previous season, to maintain some continuity among the coaches for purposes of teaching basic skills.

-- Players may be added to teams after the registration deadline at the discretion of the Director.
+- Players may only be added to teams after the registration deadline at the discretion of the Director.

 - All players and coaches are expected to attend and be on time for weekly practices and games.
 We urge that parents provide coaches with 24-hour notice if you anticipate not making a practice or a game, in fairness to the other members of the team and the coach’s time.

 - All coaches, including head coaches and assistants, are required to attend VIRTUS and Play Like a Champion training, as mandated by the Diocese of Covington and Blessed Sacrament School.
 Information on training sessions can be found at http://www.virtus.org/.